About our Course

 Outline of Course

-IP Rights in Life Sciences and Pharma (patents, trade marks, designs and trade secrets)
+IP Rights in the Chemical and Biological Industries (e.g., patents, copyright, designs and trade secrets)

 Regulatory Data Protection